DarkDem/DarkDem.github.io/_posts/2017-1-28-Why-And-How-We-Started-SPIETI.md

 knock the consicence of its upcoming members.
 Being a critic, I consider it a business policy to attract students to join us, knowing that out of 300 only 1 will turn up to volunteer.
 But, will it ever be sensical to them?

-I am only left with 3 months of my undergrad days and these thoughts haunt me when I see a disgrace on their face for trying to keep no registration fees, for trying to donate as much as possible, for trying to share and for trying to not run for huge sponsorship because I know, we know our capability, our devotion and our limitless memories that will keep us alive as one wherever we go.
+I am only left with 3 months of my undergrad days and these thoughts haunt me when I see a patch of disgrace on their face for trying to keep no registration fees, for trying to donate as much as possible, for trying to share and for trying to not run for huge sponsorship because I know, we know our capability, our devotion and our limitless memories that will keep us alive as one wherever we go.
 I am not being emotional here, I am just asking everyone to see the point and bear the spirit.
 Not to forget its a social community, it has the power